Sand Cat Facts

 Although the IUCN red list lists the sand cat currently as ‘least concern,’ it may soon return to being a near-threatened species, as it once was.
 Reports of sightings are decreasing, which may indicate a decreasing sand cat population.

-The sand cat population in some regions is seriously endangered.
+The population in some regions is seriously endangered.
 The Regional Red List of the United Arab Emirates classifies the cat as endangered.
 Wild sand cats have gone extinct in Israel.

 Like many other endangered species, human encroachment on their desert habitat threatens their life in the wild.
 Additionally, disease transmission from domesticated cats and dogs is thought to be a problem.